rizkybs70/wamp-docker/README.md

 # WAMP stack built with Docker Compose

 This is a basic WAMP stack environment built using Docker Compose.
+I just adjust the images for ARM64 System.
 It consists following:

 * Apache v2.4
 * MySQL v5.7.30-beta-travis